 In addition to company bike leasing, companies have other ways to encourage their employees to cycle to work.
 These include, for example, providing suitable on-site bicycle facilities such as secure, spacious, covered bicycle parking, sufficient charging stations for e-bikes or changing areas, coat hooks and showers.

 However, employees may not always want to cycle.
 Depending on work, private circumstances or weather conditions, they will sometimes want to make other mobility choices.
 Therefore, companies should allow their employees flexibility in mobility.
-For example, by providing them with a mobility budget for public transport, shared mobility such as e-bikes, car sharing or e-scooters, taxis or fuel credits.
+For example, by providing them with a mobility budget for public transport, job tickets, shared mobility such as e-bikes, car sharing or e-scooters, taxis or fuel credits.
 This is also suitable for car commuters who want to cycle more for business meetings.

 The potential for more journeys by bike is there: statistics show that just under half of all employees live less than 10 kilometres from their workplace.
 This is a distance that can easily be covered by bike (under 5 kilometres, the bike is even faster than the car), but a large proportion of them do not cycle to work.
 And even if you can't convince all of them, it would of course be very helpful if a larger part of them would use the bicycle.
 With the above tips, companies can already start doing this!